 FAQs

-Confirmed cancellations received within 72 Hours of your reservation date will be assessed a 25% cancelation fee.
+Confirmed Cancellations received within 72 Hours of your reservation date will be assessed a 25% cancelation fee.

 Lookout Pass may cancel shuttle operations due to unsafe road conditions without notice.
 Fortunately this has not been necessary at any time over the last few years.

 Lookout Pass Ski Area operates the Route of the Hiawatha.
-The Ski Area is located adjacent to I-90 at the Idaho-Montana state line at Exit 0, 12 miles east of historic town of Wallace, ID.
-The actual Trailhead for the Route of the Hiawatha is located 5 mile down I-90 into MT (Take Exit 5) and then 2 miles up (Rte 506) a dirt road.
-This area is called the Taft Trailhead and is located just off Rte 506.
+The Ski Area is located adjacent to I-90 at the Idaho-Montana state line at Exit 0, 12 miles east of the historic town of Wallace, ID.

-Bikes, helmets & rental lights, breakfast, lunch and picnic food service, a retail/souvenir shop plus day use passes and shuttle tickets are all available at the Lookout Pass ski area.
+Bikes, helmets & rental lights, breakfast, lunch and picnic food service, a retail/souvenir shop plus day use passes and shuttle tickets are all available at the Lookout Pass Ski Area.
 Credit cards are accepted there.
 The Ski Area base lodge is open daily from 8 am to 4 pm, (PDT).

-Bike Rentals are NOT available at any of the trailheads without prior reservations and payment of a delivery fee.
-The main trailhead (East Portal or Taft Trailhead) is located 7 miles to the east of Lookout Pass off I-90 at Taft, Exit 5 in Montana.
-Just follow the signs from the exit ramp to the East Portal trailhead.
-There is a large parking area and two restrooms at the East Portal.
-At Ski Lookout Pass we supply bike racks, as a courtesy service, for those needing a means to transport our rental bikes to the trail head.
-Our racks will work on most vehicles but not all.
-If a rack does not fit your vehicle you will have to pay the delivery fee to have bikes delivered to the trail and back.
-Our strap on racks can carry up to 3 bikes.
-Our receiver hitch racks can carry up to 5 bikes.
-If you do not wish to transport bikes using your vehicle, you can arrange for delivery of bikes to the trailhead when making a reservation or by calling the area.
-There is understandably a fee charged for this service.
+If you do not wish to transport bikes using your vehicle, you can arrange for delivery of bikes to the trailhead when making a reservation.
+There is understandably a fee charged for delivery service.
 See the Rental Page of the website for details & fees.
-Please try to give us at least 48 hours notice regarding delivery requests so we can get them into the cue and out there by 8:30 am!
+Please give us at least 48 hours notice regarding delivery requests so we can get them into the cue and out there by 8:30 am!
 Later requests may be delayed a bit due to other orders already in the cue needing to be handled before yours.

 Q. Do we need reservations for bike rentals?